Fetal Heart Rate Monitoring

-There are two ways your doctor can monitor your baby externally:
+There are 2 ways your doctor can monitor your baby externally:

 - The doctor places gel on your abdomen.
 Two belts are placed around your abdomen.
 One is to monitor your baby’s heartbeat, and the other is to measure the quality of your contractions.
 Your baby's heart rate is displayed on a screen and printed on special paper.